Jose Villa: Career

-Additional celebrity weddings photographed by him include Justin Bieber and Hailey Baldwin, as well as Paris Hilton and Carter Reum —both featured prominently by Vogue and People magazines.
+Additional celebrity weddings photographed by him include Justin Bieber and Hailey Baldwin, as well as Paris Hilton and Carter Reum — both featured prominently by Vogue and People magazines.
 He also captured the weddings of Samira Wiley and Lauren Morelli, Tobias Alexander Engel and Ivy Getty, Demi Lovato and Jordan Lutes, Adam Housley and Tamera Mowry, and Hailee Steinfeld and Josh Allen.
-Some other celebrity we4dings he covered include the weddings of Becca Bloom and David Pownall, and Temi Otedola and Mr Eazi.
+Some other celebrity weddings he covered include the weddings of Becca Bloom and David Pownall, and Temi Otedola and Mr Eazi.

-He authored the book Fine Art Wedding Photography: How to Capture Images with Style for The Modern Bride, he founded the Fine Art direction and he created his preset collections on DVLOP titled For the Love of Film: Kodak, Fuji, B&W and Studio, to recreate his signature film look using digital tools like Lightroom, Camera Raw, and Capture One.
+Villa authored the book Fine Art Wedding Photography: How to Capture Images with Style for The Modern Bride.
+He founded the Fine Art direction and he created his preset collections on DVLOP titled For the Love of Film: Kodak, Fuji, B&W and Studio, to recreate his signature film look using digital tools like Lightroom, Camera Raw, and Capture One.

 Style

 Jose Villa’s style is defined by soft, romantic, and ethereal imagery, often achieved through natural light and medium format film.
-He also incorporates digital photography in his works atimes.
+He also incorporates digital photography in his work.
 His work blends fine art and fashion influences, resulting in photographs that are both visually striking and emotionally resonant.
-He credit his upbringing on a farm ranch in Solvang, California for shaping his appreciation and perception of light and warmth.
-Villa’s signature look is achieved using the Contax 645 medium format film camera paired with Zeiss lenses and Kodak Portra film—a combination known for producing soft, romantic images with sharpness, natural color, and wide exposure latitude.
+He credits his upbringing on a farm ranch in Solvang, California for shaping his appreciation and perception of light and warmth.
+Villa’s signature look is achieved using the Contax 645 medium format film camera paired with Zeiss lenses and Kodak Portra film — a combination known for producing soft, romantic images with sharpness, natural color, and wide exposure latitude.